prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 {: .table .table-bordered .table-striped }
 | BidderResponse Path | Description
 | - | -
-| `.Bids[].BidVideo.PrimaryCategory` | Category for the bid.
-Should be able to be translated to the primary ad server format.
+| `.Bids[].BidVideo.PrimaryCategory` | Category for the bid in the taxonomy used by the ad server.
+Will be passed through without translation.
-| `.Bids[].Bid.Cat` | Category for the bid.
-Should be able to be translated to the primary ad server format.
+| `.Bids[].Bid.Cat` | IAB category for the bid which may be translated to the taxonomy used by the ad server.
 | `.Bids[].BidVideo.Duration` | Length of the video in integer seconds.
 | `.Bids[].DealPriority` | Deal tier integer value.
 Defaults to 0.

 {: .alert.alert-info :}
 Either `.Bids[].BidVideo.PrimaryCategory` or `.Bids[].Bid.Cat` should be provided.

+##### Metadata

 Prebid has historically struggled with sharing granular bid response data with publishers, analytics, and reporting systems.
 To address this, we've introduced a standard object model.
 We encourage adapters to provide as much information as possible in the bid response.

 {: .alert.alert-danger :}
-Bid metadata will be *required* in Prebid.js 5.X+ release, specifically for AdvertiserDomains and MediaType.
+Bid metadata is *required* in Prebid.js 5.X+, specifically for AdvertiserDomains and MediaType.
 We recommend making sure your adapter sets these values or Prebid.js may throw out the bid.

 {: .table .table-bordered .table-striped }
 | Path | Description